Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Monopole charge from linking

-Although a more detailed discussion appears in the subsections below, we briefly argue here why the correspondence between the monopole charge and the linking numbers in Eqs.~(\ref{eqn:defined-charges}) should appear plausible.
+\TB{Before delving into the detailed discussion further below, let us} briefly argue here why the correspondence between the monopole charge and the linking numbers in Eqs.~(\ref{eqn:defined-charges}) should appear plausible.
 First, we know from Sec.~\ref{sec:compositions} that each NL-ring is linked with an even number of NLs formed inside the neighboring band gaps, implying that the sum $\eta_+ + \eta_-$ is even.
 This already foreshadows a stable $\ztwo$ classification into cases where $\eta_\pm$ are both even vs.~both odd.
 [This also explains why $\nu_\pm$ are integer, cf.~Eq.~(\ref{eqn:charge-combinations}).]
 Since NLs formed inside band gaps $G = \pm 1$ are not able to move across the NL-ring ${\textrm{L}_0^1}$, one may na\"{i}vely expect the quantities $\nu_\pm$ to form a $\intg\oplus\intg$ topological charge.
 This is indeed true for $(2+2)$-band models, when $\textrm{L}_{\pm 1}$ are the \emph{only} NLs that can be linked with the NL-ring ${\textrm{L}_{0}^1}$.
 However, this simple expectation fails in models with more bands, when $\textrm{L}_{\pm 2}$ are able to freely move across the NL-ring ${\textrm{L}_0^1}$.
 Although such more distant NLs do not directly enter the formulas in Eqs.~(\ref{eqn:defined-charges}), the anticommutation relations $\{g_{+1},g_{+2}\} = 0 = \{g_{-1},g_{-2}\}$ may flip the sign of some fluxes $w_{\pm 1}^a$ in Eq.~(\ref{eqn:charge-intersection}), thus leaving only the \emph{parity} of $\eta_\pm$ invariant.
-Importantly, the quantities defined by Eqs.~(\ref{eqn:defined-charges}) are clearly additive under the composition [by merging, see \emph{e.g.}~Fig.~\ref{fig:braiding}(a--b)] of multiple NL-rings, \emph{i.e.}~they have a well-defined group structure.